gitclone-url/SPD-T610-Phones-Rooting-Tutorial/README.md

 **On Main Page Only select [✓]**
 ![Desktop Screenshot](https://github.com/gitclone-url/SPD-T610-Phones-Rooting-Tutorial/assets/98699436/5f711ec4-2fea-4c58-a289-39581ac5d4ad)

+## Warning.
+##### If you are a Micromax in2b/in2c user u will also need to select          [ [✓] bootlogo ] option as well from these options, Otherwise your device will be stuck on bootlogo.

 ![desktop screenshot](https://github.com/gitclone-url/SPD-T610-Phones-Rooting-Tutorial/assets/98699436/0471c6f7-12e7-4d15-8e62-974d4f086321)

  >boot & vbmeta

 - FDL1 and FDL2
-will be auto selected you can't unselect them because those are needed
+will be auto selected you can't unselect them because those are needed.

 Then on backup option select the three option that is marked in the image below, if not auto selected by default.
 ![Desktop Screenshot](https://github.com/gitclone-url/SPD-T610-Phones-Rooting-Tutorial/assets/98699436/36fa4ec8-2ecc-4798-88b1-5f629c1b0790)